antirez/rax/README.md

 on fuzz testing techniques in order to explore not just all the lines of code the project is composed of, but a large amount of possible states.

+Rax is an open soruce project, released under the BSD two clause license.

 Major features:

 * Memory conscious: